 For as long as I can remember, the United Way has been a key feature of Canada’s charitable landscape.
 Facilitating aid at a community level is their mandate, and they’re resoundingly good at it.
 Of course, subtle reminders in the form of donation drives and public awareness campaigns are part of the process too, which leads inevitably to another kind of holiday challenge; how to differentiate the United Way campaign from the dozens of others that appear at this time of year?
 Even in the charitable realm, competition is fierce.

 A few months ago we were approached by Taxi Canada to produce and shoot a TV campaign to meet this very challenge.
 Working with the general theme of “Possibility”, Taxi was tasked with communicating the idea that behind every changed life, there are many people who helped make it happen, and by extension, behind the United Way there exists a network of donors who, through their contributions, are the ultimate life-changers.
 The writer, Jake Boguch, and the art director, Yuko Brown, came up with the idea of shifting attention from foreground to background characters by using focus-pulls as a visual metaphor; an elegant and potentially very beautiful approach.
-To further distinguish the visuals, they also hoped to make use of an unusual post-production effect known as the Parallax technique, and had already retained the services of Joe Fellows at Make Productions, perhaps the world’s foremost Parallax expert, who came to their attention through some stunning work he did last year for the World Wildlife Fund.
+To further distinguish the visuals, they also hoped to make use of an unusual post-production effect known as the Parallax technique, and had already retained the services of Joe Fellows at Make Productions, perhaps the world’s foremost Parallax expert, who came to their attention through the stunning work showcased in his Creator’s Project interview.

-In essence, and without giving too much away, the Parallax method is a way of using various digital transforms, effects, and animations to breathe light, life, and a sense of depth into a series of still photographs.
-The WWF piece is a tour de force, all the more remarkable for the fact that Joe had to work solely with supplied imagery from the Foundation archives.
+In essence, and without giving too much away, the Parallax method is a way of using various digital transforms, effects, and animations to breathe light, life, and a sense of depth into a layered series of still photographs.
+Joe’s previous parallax work is amazing, and all the more remarkable for the fact that up until now he has had to work solely with pre-existing imagery supplied by clients.
 With the United Way project he would, for the first time, have completely bespoke photo assets — custom images produced specifically with the technique in mind.

 We were awarded the job in mid September, and embarked on a merry few weeks of script discussions, treatment writing, conference calls, scouting, on-the-fly casting, and technical troubleshooting.
 The agency was able to bring Joe from the UK to be on set with us, which was invaluable; his expertise and enthusiasm added tremendously to the experience.
 Once the shoot wrapped, he returned to London with the final selects and compositing elements, and began the post production and effects work.
 The end result – built entirely from still photos – speaks for itself.
 Shot completely on location, using almost exclusively ambient light and working only with actual United Way clients, client facilities, volunteers, donors, and staff, this distinctive spot is one of several that will be rolling out over the next little while and will serve as the basis for their 2015 national campaign.
-For more about the project, including some fun behind-the-scenes shots, head on over to the Westside Studio blog, and make sure to also visit Make Productions to check out some more of Joe’s terrific work.
+For more about the project, including some fun behind-the-scenes shots, head on over to the Westside Studio blog, and make sure to also visit the Make Productions blog to read about the shoot from Joe’s perspective.

 Happy Holidays, everyone!